 WHAT IS THE PROPOSED DESIGN?

-To start, we’re seeing what would happen if we take some space from vehicles and give it back to people.
-Phase 1 will have one travel lane in each direction, additional space for pedestrian areas, and a new mid-block crossing at Peachtree Center.
-This will use simple paint striping, planters, and wheel stops to make a big difference and give us a chance to test how the new layout works.
+To start, we’re seeing what happens if we take some space from vehicles and give it back to people.
+Phase 1 has one travel lane in each direction, additional space for pedestrian areas, and a new mid-block crossing at Peachtree Center.
+It uses simple paint striping, planters, and wheel stops to make a big difference and give us a chance to test how the new layout works.
 Keeping it simple for now makes it easy to make changes.
-This part will last a few months.
+This part was installed in June and will last a few months while the City observes, collects feedback, and evaluates the design.

-Later this summer, we will adjust the layout if needed and improve the space with features like paint, more temporary landscaping, and outdoor furniture to activate the expanded public space.
+Later this fall, we will adjust the layout if needed and improve the space with features like paint, more temporary landscaping, and outdoor furniture to activate the expanded public space.
 This will stay until the final design is ready to be constructed.
-The Phase 2 design will be informed by findings and community input during Phase 1 and will be posted to this site over the summer.
+The Phase 2 design will be informed by findings and community input during Phase 1.

 Phase 3 (Final Shared Space Design)

 The conceptual design for the shared space is currently being developed and will be informed by the demonstration project.
-A draft will be posted to this site in early summer.
+A draft will be posted to this site in early fall.

-The demonstration project will happen on three blocks of Downtown Peachtree Street, between Baker Street and Ellis Street.
+The demonstration project is happening on three blocks of Downtown Peachtree Street, between Baker Street and Ellis Street.
 The length of the demonstration project will be slightly shorter than the proposed shared space, which will go from West Peachtree Street near Hardy Ivy Park to Forsyth Street near Margaret Mitchell Square and the Central Library.
+The map below shows the blocks where the demonstration is happening.

-The design for Phase 1 is currently being permitted and will be installed the week of June 21st.
+Phase 1 was installed the week of June 21st.
 It will remain for a few months over the summer.
 During this time the project team will monitor and evaluate how its working and determine if changes to the layout should be made prior to Phase 2.
-Phase 2 is anticipated to be installed late Summer or early Fall.
+Phase 2 is anticipated to be installed in early Fall.

-We’ll measure several different ways, before and during the demonstration, to determine the impact this design will have on the quality of the public realm, safety for all users, how people travel through the space, and impacts to businesses and other daily users of the street.
-Sensors will be installed in the project area to gather measurements like motor vehicle speeds; the number of people walking, rolling, and biking; vehicle volumes; and conflict zones.
+We are measuring several different ways, before and during the demonstration, to determine the impact this design will have on the quality of the public realm, safety for all users, how people travel through the space, and impacts to businesses and other daily users of the street.
+Sensors have been installed in the project area to gather measurements like motor vehicle speeds; the number of people walking, rolling, and biking; vehicle volumes; and conflict zones.
 We will also conduct on-site assessments of behaviors and collect community input through an online survey and on-site interactions.

 Recognizing that how we all travel everyday remains unusual as a result of COVID-19, the project team is also evaluating anticipated impacts to vehicle travel patterns Downtown using a computer model based on pre-pandemic traffic data, which together with the demonstration project outcomes will help evaluate tradeoffs and make project decisions.